 How to stay longer in Ireland?

 Many Americans that come on the working holiday visa end up wanting to stay longer.
-Even though I decided to leave after my visa was up, I don’t blame them.
+Even though I left before my visa expired, I don’t blame them.
 However, please note that getting a visa sponsorship can be very difficult, but it’s not impossible.